 The exact proportions of the various materials shall be regulated within the limits specified so as to produce a satisfactory bituminous coating and mixture.
 The aggregates shall first be mixed dry, then the asphalt binder shall be added.
 In batch plants, the asphalt binder shall be added in an evenly spread sheet over the full length of the mixer box.
 In continuous plants, the asphalt binder shall be sprayed evenly into the aggregate by a positive pressure spray within the first 30% of the length of the mixer box.
-In drum mixing plants, the asphalt binder shall be sprayed evenly into the aggregate by a positive pressure spray.
+In drum mixing plants, the asphalt binder shall be sprayed evenly into the aggregate by a positive pressure spray devenly into the aggregate by a positive pressure spray devenly into the aggregate by a positive pressure spray.
 Coating aids may be added, subject to approval of the Engineer.